Philadelphia, Pennsylvania Population 2020

 Philadelphia is home to the second largest Italian, Irish and Jamaican-American populations in the country.
-It also has the 4th largest African-American population in the United States and created the first black demonination, the African Methodist Episcopal Church, prior to 1800.
-Philadelphia has the 6th largest population of Jewish people, and the 4th largest population of Polish Americans.
+It also has the 4th largest African-American community in the United States and created the first black denomination, the African Methodist Episcopal Church, before 1800.
+Philadelphia has the 6th largest population of Jewish people and the 4th largest population of Polish Americans.

 The new growth in the area has even prompted the City Planning Commission to release two new district plans, as the CPC found that 51% of all jobs in the city are in the greater Center City and University Center, which are leading the growth.

-The bad news is Philadelphia still needs to make up the jobs for its growing population.
-The city's population dropped over the last 4 decades, and those who left found employment outside the city.
+The bad news is that Philadelphia still needs to make up the jobs for its growing population.
+The city's population dropped over the last four decades and those who left found employment outside the city.
 When Philadelphia lost a fifth of its citizens, it lost 25% of its jobs.
 It's estimated that population growth will continue to outpace job growth.

-Philadelphia has many problems that must be addressed to see greater growth, including one of the country's highest poverty rates, high crime rates, a declining real estate market and an unemployment rate above the nation's average.
+Philadelphia has many problems that must be addressed to see more significant growth, including one of the country's highest poverty rates, high crime rates, a declining real estate market and an unemployment rate above the nation's average.

 It's still not known how much the city will continue its growth and if it can overcome these issues that hold back growth.
 Some projections place the Philadelphia population at 2.1 million by 2050, but time will tell.